freeCodeCamp/guide/src/pages/articles/javascript/javascript-for-of-loop/index.md

 ---
-title: javaScript for of Loop
+title: JavaScript for of Loop
 ---
 The `for..of` statement creates a loop iterating over iterable objects (including Array, Map, Set, Arguments object and so on), invoking a custom iteration hook with statements to be executed for the value of each distinct property.